ryanaltair/posework/README.md

 open localhost:5000 for preview

 ### notes
-due to posenet is only export pose position in 2D, which means there is much works to do, to make a real 3D pose.
+due to poseNet is only export pose position in 2D,calls keyPoints.

+which means there is much works to do, to make a real 3D pose.

-For example,
+For example

-turn 2D position to 3d position,
+turn 2D keypoint to 3d joint:

+grasp skeleton data, especially bones

+we could get unknown z axis,

+comparing the distance of related keyPoints in 2d to real bone length,

-with the help of skeleton data, especially bones, we could get unknown z axis. and with the help of how bone are connect, calc the point rotation.
+we could get bone rotation.

+but due to the accurate, it's a real challenge.

+### poseNet settings
+using ResNet50
+video: 640*640
+outputStride: 16

-For now, posenet is still slow and not accurate enough, on MacBook Pro (13-inch, 2018) with 2.3 GHz quad core.
+> For now, poseNet is still slow and not accurate enough,
+> on MacBook Pro (13-inch, 2018) with 2.3 GHz quad core.